Top

 The Community College of Rhode Island’s Health Sciences Clinical Simulation Laboratory, located at the college’s Lincoln Campus, has been granted full accreditation for its simulation program in the area of Teaching/Education through December 31, 2027 by The Society for Simulation in Healthcare.

-CCRI’s simulation lab provides Nursing and Allied Health students with realistic clinical experiences where they can apply knowledge and skills in a safe environment.
+CCRI’s simulation lab provides Nursing and Allied and Rehabilitative Health students with realistic clinical experiences where they can apply knowledge and skills in a safe environment.
 The educational activities that are provided in the simulation laboratory assist in the development of clinical, interpersonal, interprofessional, and critical thinking skills.

 Accreditation by the Society for Simulation in Healthcare in the area of Teaching/Education ensures students are provided high quality, excellent simulation-based education.
 This commendation benefits the college in multiple ways, including enrollment in the health science programs by potential students, faculty and staff advancement, sustainability of CCRI’s simulation lab, and increased opportunities for grants.